Mirpur, Azad Kashmir: British Dominion

-On 1st of April 1847 Captain James Abbott, who was demarcating the Punjab-Kashmir boundary after the First Anglo-Sikh War, noted in his journal "Marched to Meerpoor.
-As the boundary between Lahore and Jumboo for many miles is the stream of the river Jelum, no boundary pillars are requisite during that extent of limit.
+On 1 April 1847 Captain James Abbott, who was demarcating the Punjab-Kashmir boundary after the First Anglo-Sikh War, noted in his journal "Marched to Meerpoor.
+As the boundary between Lahore and Jammu and Kashmir for many miles is the stream of the river Jhelum, no boundary pillars are requisite during that extent of limit.
 I am therefore hastening to the point at which the boundary quits the Jelum".
 He noted that there was no need to erect boundary pillars as the River Jhelum formed the boundary along that stretch land.

 The following day, Abbott noted, "Boundary pillars in earth are now set up from the Ravi to the Jelum, about two-thirds of the entire line of frontier between the States."

 During the modern period of the Dogra principality, a British dominion, the thriving river trade diminished due to colonial construction of railway lines from Bombay and Karachi into the interior of the Sindh and Punjab.